 As Capuchins we minister in many ways; as chaplains in schools, parishes, hospitals and hospices.
 We minister in and through our nine Friaries in Ireland providing the Sacrament of Reconciliation, counselling and spiritual direction.
 We minister to the poor and homeless through the Capuchin Day Centre for Homeless People in Dublin and the Kilkenny Food Project.
 Wherever you find us and whatever we do, we do so as Brothers of the People.

 My job as Vocation Promoter is threefold: to promote vocations to the Capuchin way of life, to support those discerning a religious vocation and to promote a Franciscan approach to modern life and how this can help us live as Gospel people today.
-The message of the Gospel as lived by St Francis, St Clare and the early Franciscans is as relevant, and as necessary, today as it has ever been.
+The message of the Gospel as lived by St Francis, St Clare and the early Franciscans is as relevant and as necessary today as it has ever been, maybe even more so.

 Speaking in Rome to Capuchin Friars at the beginning of the Year of Mercy (2016) Pope Francis reminded us Capuchins that ‘you are men of reconciliation, of forgiveness and of peace.
 God has given you a great gift for forgiveness: be generous with this gift‘.
 Today the world needs men of reconciliation, forgiveness and peace to pour the ointment of God’s Mercy onto the wounds of our troubled and hurting world.
 We need men of courage, faith, mercy and love to join us in our mission to be Brothers of the People.
 We know and trust that God continues to call men to follow in the footprints of Saint Francis of Assisi as Capuchin Franciscan Friars.

 I’m here and available to listen to your story and to share ours.
 You can contact me by in a number of ways:

 Post: Brother Bryan Shortall OFM Cap, Capuchin Friary, 12 Halston Street, Dublin 7.